timtimtim87/aws-project-sudoku/README.md

 Interactive Sudoku game with a camera scanning feature powered by AWS Bedrock.

+For a written article about this project, visit [timtimtim87.github.io](https://timtimtim87.github.io).

 ## What it does

 Play Sudoku in the browser.
 The camera scan feature lets you photograph a printed puzzle — from a newspaper or book — and load it digitally.
 AWS Bedrock (Claude 3.5 Sonnet) reads the image and returns a structured 9x9 grid ready to play.